There are a few things you need to do at MIT to get ready for your adventure.

 Complete a worksheet for study abroad.
 This way MIT can approve your travel.

-Return your worksheet to Global Education, E17-294, by April 15th for summer, fall, or full year programs or by November 15th for IAP or spring programs.
+Return your worksheet to the Global Education Office, E17-294, by April 15th for summer, fall, or full year programs or by November 15th for IAP or spring programs.

 What Worksheet Do You Need?

-If you are studying abroad during the fall and/or spring term, please complete the worksheet for study abroad.
+If you are planning to study abroad during any term and seeking transfer credit for courses taken abroad, please complete the worksheet for study abroad.

-If you are studying abroad during IAP or the summer, and are not seeking transfer credit, select the non-credit worksheet for study abroad.
+If you are planning to study abroad and not seeking transfer credit, select the non-credit worksheet for study abroad.

 Find out more about the Transfer Credit Process.

-Enter your travel and emergency contact information into MIT Horizons.
+Enter your travel and emergency contact information into the Terra Dotta application system.
 If you do not know your overseas emergency contact information before you leave, you can enter this information after you arrive.

 As you plan your time abroad, consider the various facets of your identity and research how they may influence your experiences.
 One place to start this research is the Diversity and Inclusion Abroad Guide offered by Diversity Abroad.